RemoteTechnologiesGroup/RemoteTech/tutorials/reentry.md

 ###Timing

 The most difficult part of an automated re-entry is knowing when re-entry heating begins and ends.
 This depends on both the angle of your approach and on whether you are using stock aerodynamics or Ferram Aerospace Research (FAR).
 If you have FAR installed, then your tonnage also matters: heavier spacecraft slow to safe speeds later than light spacecraft.
-You may need to experiment with the timing for new spacecraft (quicksave is your friend).
+You may need to experiment with the timing for new spacecraft or for other planets (quicksave is your friend).

 The most convenient time to compare re-entry sequencing to is the time of your orbit's periapsis before you enter the atmosphere.
 The table below shows when heating ends, compared to the time of periapsis.
 For example, if you are entering from LKO, playing with stock aerodynamics, and the map view says you will reach periapsis in 10 minutes, then your probe will be out of danger 8:45 from now.